Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 Perdeuteration of chain (A),...,(G).
 Enter percent (between 0 and 1).
 For single-chain proteins (no chain labels), use -A, which is then used globally.

-- r [input: Resolution of p(r) function]
+-r [input: Resolution of p(r) function]
 Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.
 Default: 1.0 Aangstrom.
 Too small binsize will not an oscillating p(r), and too large will give wrong results for P(q).

+-H [no input]
+Account for hydrogen and deuterium explicitly

 ##### Example, command-line use: